 The American Association of Family Physicians puts the average claim denial rate at around 20 percent and reworking a single claim can cost hospitals and offices anywhere from $25 – $118 on average, so the initial validity of every claim is critical.
-While denial percentages have been dropping – thanks to technology that allows billers and coders to verify accuracy of their work and catch the most egregious errors – the reality is you can do better.
+While denial percentages have been dropping – thanks to the technology that allows billers and coders to verify the accuracy of their work and catch the most egregious errors – the reality is you can do better.
 Use the following seven tips as a starting point to determine how you can maximize revenue by reducing denials.

 Recognize that the revenue cycle begins in the front office.

-Providing services to patients whose insurance has changed or lapsed will result in a denial—even if it’s coded correctly.
+Providing services to patients whose insurance has changed or lapsed will result in denial—even if it’s coded correctly.
 Make it a point to check your patients’ insurance at each visit, including copays and deductibles.
 Front-end verification can prevent back-office headaches.

-Look beyond first-pass clean claim rate.
+Look beyond the first-pass clean claim rate.

 A high first-pass clean claim rate may look great on the month-end statement you provide to your bosses, but what does it really mean?
 This rather meaningless metric only gauges the percentage of claims that are initially accepted by a payer.
 It says nothing about the denial rate, which is where the real work begins.
 Focus on metrics that matter, such as denial rate, collections as a percentage of revenue, or days in A/R.